GyverLibs/Settings/README_EN.md

 <a id="usage"> </a>

 ## Usage
-### How it works
+### how it works
 The web server is configured in the library, which sends webmord files when entering the IP board.Webmord files are sewn in the Progmem (to the program code) in binary form - you do not need to upload files to FS, everything works out of the box.A light html file is loaded each time, and scripts and styles are cramped by a browser to speed up loading.In fact, they are loaded once after updating the library.Webmord is a web application that communicates with the HTTP board.When loading, it requests a package with widgets and other information at the board, the package has a binary json format.

+## Captive Portal
+In all three server implementations, the DNS is configured to work as Captive Portal - if the ESP operates in access point (AP or AP_STA), then when connecting to the point, the browser window with the settings page will automatically open.

-### Database
+### database
-The library is integrated with [gyverdb] (https://github.com/gyverlibs/gyverdb) - a relatively quick database for storing data from any type.Settings automatically reads and updates the data in the database, so it is recommended to study how to work with the database on the description page Gyverdb.When using Gyverdbfile, the database will automatically write to the file with changes, and the file system will take care of the optimal wear of the Flash memory.When starting, it is recommended to initialize the database by indicating the keys and the corresponding initial values ​​and types.These values ​​will be recorded only in thatCranberry, if the recording in the database does not yet exist.At the same time, the automatic renewal of the database works only for existing records, i.e.Settings will only work with nourishing cells and will not create new ones.Minimum example:
+The library is integrated with [gyverdb] (https://github.com/gyverlibs/gyverdb) - a relatively quick database for storing data from any type.Settings automatically reads and updates the data in the database, soCranberries are mental to study how to work with a database on the description page Gyverdb.When using Gyverdbfile, the database will automatically write to the file with changes, and the file system will take care of the optimal wear of the Flash memory.When starting, it is recommended to initialize the database by indicating the keys and the corresponding initial values ​​and types.These values ​​will be recorded only if the recording in the database does not yet exist.At the same time, the automatic renewal of the database works only for existing records, i.e.Settings will only work with nourishing cells and will not create new ones.Minimum example:
 `` `CPP
 // connect libraries and create databases and settings
 #include <gyverdbfile.h>